 These delicious avocado boats were created by Dawn Jackson Blatner, star of ABC’s “My Diet Is Better Than Yours,” author of “Superfood Swap” and a registered dietitian and nutrition consultant for the Chicago Cubs.
 She uses a more healthful vinaigrette and some sneaky veggies to make this simple lunch look as good as it tastes!

 Special Diet Notes: Tuna Salad Avocado Boats

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, optionally nut-free, peanut-free, and optionally soy-free.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, optionally nut-free, peanut-free, optionally soy-free, and optionally paleo.

 - 1 ripe avocado

 - 1 5-ounce can tuna packed in water, drained

 - ½ cup grated carrot